davidmigithub/pcf-viewer.github.io/README.md

-This is a web-based 3D viewer for *.pcf files (Piping Component File).
+This is a web-based 3D viewer for *.pcf files (Piping Component File), built on Three.js.

     Load one or multiple PCF files via file picker or drag-and-drop